sushidev-team/AngularJS---AuthSrv/readme.md

 # ROUTER-UI AUTH - AngularJS Service

 An AngularJS (1.5) service for adding an authentication service.
-Based on the idea of AuthSrv ([a link](https://github.com/AMBERSIVE/AngularJS---AuthService)) this is a more flexible and robust way to add authentication to router-ui.
+Based on the idea of [AuthSrv](https://github.com/AMBERSIVE/AngularJS---AuthService) this is a more flexible and robust way to add authentication to router-ui.

 ### Version
 0.0.1.0